maziac/DeZog/documentation/Usage.md

 # Usage of the VS Code Z80 Debug Adapter

-This document describes the feature of z80-debug and how they can be used.
+This document describes the feature of DeZog and how they can be used.

 ## Sample Program

-I provide a simple sample assembler program to demonstrate the features of z80-debug.
+I provide a simple sample assembler program to demonstrate the features of DeZog.

 You can find it here:
 https://github.com/maziac/z80-sample-program